prominence-eosc/imc/README.md

   * contextualization failure
   * infrastructure taking too long to deploy or configure
 * clouds can be grouped into regions
+* can automatically deploy Ansible hosts with public IP addresses, with only one per cloud, in order to use Ansible for contextualization

 IMC uses [Infrastructure Manager](https://github.com/grycap/im) to deploy and configure infrastructure on clouds, including OpenStack, AWS, Azure and Google Compute Platform.
 It can use either Ansible or Cloud-Init for contextualization.
 [Open Policy Agent](https://www.openpolicyagent.org) is used for making decisions about what clouds, VM flavours and images to use.